Top Advantages & Disadvantages of Medicare Advantage

 Original Medicare (Parts A and B)

-CoverageIncludes Part A, Part B and usually Part D. Government-administered coverage with separate plans for Part A and Part B
+CoverageIncludes Parts A, B and usually D Separate plans for Parts A and B

 Added benefitsOften includes vision, hearing and dental services, gym memberships and other perksNone